DorukAlpSogukkuyu/campusjobs/README.md

 pip install Flask psycopg2-binary Werkzeug
 ```

-4. Set Up the Database
+### 4. Set Up the Database
+4.1 Open pgAdmin

+    Launch pgAdmin on your computer.

+4.2 Create a New Database

+    Right-click on Databases in the left panel.

+    Select Create > Database...

+    Enter a name (e.g., campusjobs) and click Save.

+4.2 Create the Tables

+    Select your new database from the left panel.

+    Click on Tools > Query Tool.

-Open the table_creation.txt file inside the project archive, copy the SQL commands.
+    Open the project folder on your computer and find the file named table_creation.txt.

-Open pgAdmin, create a new database (e.g., campusjobs).
+    Copy all the SQL code from table_creation.txt.

+    Paste the copied code into the Query Tool in pgAdmin.

+    Click the Execute button to create the tables.

+4.3 Insert Sample Data

+    Open sample_data.txt from the project folder.

+    Copy all its content.

-In the Query Tool, paste and execute the SQL commands to set up the schema.
+    Paste into the Query Tool and execute again to insert sample records.

-Optionally, insert sample data from sample_data.txt if you want.
-You can copy, paste and execute in the query tool

 ### 5. Update Database Connection Settings
 Open campusjobs.py in a text editor (VSCode).
 At the top of the file, update the database connection details according to your PostgreSQL setup: